dtrelogan/react-formstate/docs/modelInjection.md

 }
 ```

-you have a choice of syntax:
+you have a choice of syntax

 ### longhand